albert-yu/emulator-101/README.md

 ## Run

-For the first argument, takes the folder containing `invaders.h`, `invaders.g`, etc. So with the following folder structure,
+For the first argument, the executable takes the folder containing `invaders.h`, `invaders.g`, etc. So with the following folder structure,

 ```plain
 ├── intel8080